Click here to return to Internship Information

 Information Sheet for Intern Supervisors

 The student has a bit more work to do than you.
 The student must work the required number of hours for you and do so to your satisfaction.
 In addition, the student is required to keep a journal while they are working for you.
 They must make entries in this journal at least at weekly intervals, although they may make entries at any time that they wish.
-Lastly, the student will be required to complete a brief academic assignment to be negotiated with me.
+Lastly, the student will be required to complete a brief academic project to be negotiated with me.
 The purpose of this assignment is to provide a nexus between the real world and academia for the intern.
 I prefer that the student initiate the discussion and that the project be their idea, although I always have plenty of suggestions.
-The typical project involves writing a 7 to 10 page paper, although I am quite open to alternatives.
+The typical project involves writing a 3 to 5 page paper, although I am quite open to alternatives.

 If you require anything at all from my office or have any questions, all you need do is ask.
 I will gladly cooperate in any way that I can.
-You can reach me by phone at (309) 677-2492, by electronic mail on the internet network at rcc@hilltop.bradley.edu, or through the regular mail at Dr. Craig Curtis, Internship Coordinator, Department of Political Science, Bradley University, Peoria, IL 61625.
+You can reach me by phone at (309) 677-2492, by electronic mail at rcc@fsmail.bradley.edu, or through the regular mail at Dr. Craig Curtis, Internship Coordinator, Department of Political Science, Bradley University, Peoria, IL 61625.
 Once again, I thank you for helping to develop the young leaders of the future.